Tsukiyonocm/Programming-Resources-List/README.md

 Javascript Project Based Learning:
 1. www.watchandcode.com - Free listing is a basic TODO app using basic Javascript.
 Not completed it yet.
+2. http://javascriptissexy.com/how-to-learn-javascript-properly/ - Learning plan for learning Javascript (Does touch on html and css as well)